Key stages covered

 - Point out accessibility has only recently been a mainstream topic of discussion in tech

-- Explain decisions about processes and infrastructure were made before legal precedent changed the landscape
+- Cast infrastructure decisions and incompatible processes as being made before legal precedent changed the landscape

 - Find ways for leadership to see an “opportunity” to be ahead of the curve by adopting accessibility as a strategic priority